 To setup an FTP connection

 Before you can setup an FTP connection, you must acquire a domain name and a Web hosting account.
-ButlerCC Web Dev students are given a subdomain and free webhosting account at http://butlerccwebdev.net/.
+ButlerCC Web Dev students are provided a free webhosting account and subdomain for the class.
 While these instructions are written for Butlercc Webhosting, the process is similar with many other webhosts, and can be easily adapted for use with other webhosting accounts.

 Please check the posted Web Account Information for your class and make sure you have the following information: